polterguy/phosphorusfive/plugins/extras/p5.crypto/README.md

 ```

 The above invocation, will fill the return value of the invocation node, with 10 bytes of random numbers, ranging from 0-255.
 Then it will base64 encode
 its result, and return to caller.
-This event is internally used in P5 to "seed" the generator when creating PGP keypairs, among other things.
-For those
+This event is internally used in P5 to seed the random number generator when creating PGP keypairs, among other things.
-curious, it is not the only seed source used.
+For the record, it is _not the only_ seed source used.